 \subsection{{\bf Step 3 - Staging:} Projection of disease stages onto the item impairment hierarchy}

-Given that subdimension trajectories are described independently and according to their own subdimension continuum in Step 2, the direct comparison of the impairment sequence across subdimensions is not feasible.
-In step 3, we aim to align each subdimension's continuum with the course of the disease, as defined by clinical stages, thus providing a temporal clinical anchoring.
-This is achieved in two successive substeps.
-First, we anchor a proxy of each subdimension to the clinical stages $Y^S_i(t_{ij})$, the proxy being the sum-score of the $\mathcal{K}^d$-items, $\bar{Y}^d_i(t_{ij}) = \sum_{k \in \mathcal{K}^d} Y_i^k(t_{ij})$.
-Second, we project this anchoring onto each subdimension continuum $\Delta_i^d(t)$.
+Given that dimension trajectories are independently described in Step 2, the impairment sequence cannot be compared across dimensions.
+Step 3 aims to align each dimension's continuum with the course of the disease, summarized by clinical stages, thus providing a temporal clinical anchoring.
+This is achieved through two substeps: we anchor a proxy of each dimension (the sum-score of the $\mathcal{K}^d$-items, $\bar{Y}^d_i(t_{ij}) = \sum_{k \in \mathcal{K}^d} Y_i^k(t_{ij})$) to the clinical stages $Y^S_i(t_{ij})$, and we project this anchoring onto the dimension continuum $\Delta_i^d$.\\

-In the first substep, the repeated measures of $Y^S_i$ and $\bar{Y}^d_i$ are jointly modeled using a JLPM as represented in Figure \ref{fig:schema_model}B. The model, structurally similar to the one of Step 2, assumes a common latent process $\Omega^d(t)$ as follows:
+First, the repeated measures of $Y^S_i$ and $\bar{Y}^d_i$ are modeled using a JLPM (Figure \ref{fig:schema_model}B).
+Structurally similar to the one of Step 2, it assumes a common latent process $\Omega^d(t)$ with:

-Equation \eqref{eq:fact} describes the trajectory of the common factor of $Y^S_i$ and $\bar{Y}^d_i$ over time $t$ ($t \in \mathbb{R}^+$) according to covariates (mainly time functions) using a similar structural linear mixed model as in equation \eqref{eq:dim}, with individual random effects $\bfs{v_i^d} \sim \mathcal{N}(0, \bfs{V^d})$.
-For sake of simplicity, we did not change the notations for $\bfs{X}$ and $\bfs{Z}$ although they can differ.
+Equation \eqref{eq:fact} describes the trajectory of the common factor of $Y^S_i$ and $\bar{Y}^d_i$ over time $t$ ($t \in \mathbb{R}^+$) according to covariates (mainly time functions) using the same structure of linear mixed model as in equation \eqref{eq:dim}, with random effects $\bfs{v_i^d} \sim \mathcal{N}(0, \bfs{V^d})$.
+For sake of simplicity, we did not change the notations for exogenous $\bfs{X}$ and $\bfs{Z}$ although they can differ.